Mazaryk/wordcount/README.md

 ```

 ### 2) Build From Source
-If you would like to build from source, you can clone the git repo, build, optionally run tests, and finally link the 'binary' in your PATH.
+If you would like to build from source, you can clone the git repo, build, optionally run tests, and finally link the application in your $PATH.
 ```
 $ git clone https://github.com/Mazaryk/wordcount.git
 ...